-- 1.1 The purpose of this policy is: - - To encourage a positive, purposeful and happy atmosphere within the school so that effective learning and teaching can take place; - To promote the school's Christian values which foster and encourage good behaviour; - To establish clear guidelines and rules, based on common sense, safety and Christian Values by which the school will operate; - To encourage consistency of response to both positive and negative behaviour; - To ensure praising and rewarding positive attitudes to behaviour and learning are implemented consistently and fairly across the school; - To provide information to parents in order to achieve consistency in the messages children receive about appropriate and inappropriate behaviour; - To ensure that the school's expectations and strategies are widely known and understood. - 1.2 Children should begin to learn about good behaviour at home before compulsory school age.
-Building on this foundation and in partnership with parents we aim to create a happy, friendly, safe and caring environment where children grow to respect: - - one another - themselves - all staff and other adults working in school - parents and carers - school property - visitors to and neighbours of the school - the rules and ethos of the school - everyone has the right to go home fulfilled - 1.3 This policy sets out: - - what we mean by good behaviour and inappropriate behaviour - contact with parents - the role of Year 5 and Year 6 pupils - rewards for good behaviour - appendices conduct codes - 1.4 It is a statutory requirement for schools to have such policies and to publish them on the school's website. - 1.5 This policy will be reviewed annually by the Senior Leadership Team and Governing Body.
+- 1.1 The purpose of this policy is: - - To create an environment which encourages and reinforces good behaviour; - To promote values which foster and encourage good behaviour; - To establish clear guidelines and rules, based on common sense and safety, by which the school will operate; - To encourage consistency of response to both positive and negative behaviour; - To provide information to parents in order to achieve consistency in the messages children receive about appropriate and inappropriate behaviour; - To ensure that the school's expectations and strategies are widely known and understood. - 1.2 Children should begin to learn about good behaviour at home before compulsory school age.
+Building on this foundation and in partnership with parents we aim to create a happy, friendly, safe and caring environment where children grow to respect: - - one another - themselves - all staff and other adults working in school, e.g. volunteer helpers - parents and carers - school property - visitors to and neighbours of the school - the rules and ethos of the school - everyone has the right to go home fulfilled - 1.3 This policy sets out: - - what we mean by good behaviour and inappropriate behaviour - contact with parents - the role of Year 5 and Year 6 pupils - rewards for good behaviour - appendices conduct codes - 1.4 It is a statutory requirement for schools to have such policies and to publish them on the school's website. - 1.5 This policy will be reviewed annually by the Senior Leadership Team (SLT) and Governing Body.